isomerpages/mot-motac/_minister-value-for-money-award/VD1/NEED FOR PROJECT.md

         <div class="col-sm-8">
           <ul class=" ">
             <li>
-              <p> ICAO Friction Task Force was tasked to address the problem and developed the Global Reporting Format (GRF) for runway surface conditions. </p>
+               ICAO Friction Task Force was tasked to address the problem and developed the Global Reporting Format (GRF) for runway surface conditions.
             </li>
             <li>
-              <p>GRF to be implemented by 4 Nov 2021.​</p>
+              GRF to be implemented by 4 Nov 2021.
             </li>
           </ul>
         </div>